• Skip to primary navigation

 • Instagram

-• Pinterest
+• Shopping

 Flying with A Toddler: Tips, Tricks, + the Mistake We Made

-We first flew with E when she was 6 months old, and it was much easier than I had anticipated.
+We first flew with our daughter when she was 6 months old, and it was much easier than I had anticipated.
 Then she started to crawl, and then walk, and then climb, and we traveled more locally.
 We hadn’t done any air travel with her since then until this recent trip, and you guys… Flying with a toddler is a completely different thing from flying with an infant!

 First let’s talk about the big mistake we made…